ansible-network/config_manager/docs/get.md

 ### How to get the device configuration from tasks

-The `get` function can also be inlcudes in the playbook `Tasks:` section and executed as part of the list of tasks.
+The `get` function can also be includes in the playbook `Tasks:` section and executed as part of the list of tasks.
 Below is an example of how to retrieve the configuration using tasks.

 ```
 ---
 - hosts: network
+  gather_facts: false

   tasks:
     - name: get active configuration from device